If you’ve recently started down the path of a Paleo lifestyle, you probably almost had a heart attack at your first grocery receipt.

 If you preserve or otherwise store your foods, you can eat delicious foods year-round, even when they’re out of season.
-You can ferment, freeze, dry, and can foods.
-A few examples of fermented foods you can do at home are sauerkraut, kimchi, pickles, homemade ketchup, and kombucha.
+Try fermenting to create your own sauerkraut, kimchi, pickles, homemade ketchup, and kombucha.
 You can freeze almost all produce (some types require blanching first).
 If you have a dehydrator – or even an oven – you can dry meats, fruits, vegetables, herbs, and more.
 Jerky is a lot less expensive when you make it yourself!
 Finally, you may can any acidic foods in a water bath in glass jars.
 For non-acidic foods or ones with meat, you’ll have to get a pressure canner.

 Shop from the Safe 15 List

 If you can’t afford to buy all organic produce, then buy as much as you can off the “Clean 15” list: asparagus, avocados, cabbage, cantaloupe, sweet corn, eggplant, grapefruit, kiwi, mangos, mushrooms, onions, papayas, pineapples, frozen sweet peas, and sweet potatoes.

 The “Dirty Dozen” list is 12 items you should avoid unless you can buy organic: apples, celery, cherry tomatoes, cucumbers, grapes, hot peppers, imported nectarines, peaches, potatoes, spinach, strawberries, and sweet bell peppers.

 - Shop with a calculator.

 - Use coupons when you can, and if the store offers price compare, take advantage.

 - Watch the cash register when the cashier rings up your order.